wylieburt/wylieburt.github.io/_posts/2025-09-12-image-search-engine.md

 ### Context <a name="overview-context"></a>

-Our client had been analysing their customer feedback, and one thing in particular came up a number of times.
+Our client had been analyzing their customer feedback, and one thing in particular came up a number of times.

 Their customers are aware that they have a great range of competitively priced products in the clothing section - but have said they are struggling to find the products they are looking for on the website.